-There are usually no space standards on conversions undertaken under the General Permitted Development Order (GPDO).
+The minimum space standards will soon apply for the General Permitted Development Order (GPDO) from 6th April 2021.
 The space standards and in particular the HMO Minimum room sizes can be larger if defined in the Local Plan – so do not assume that a) the rules below apply and b) if they do that the limits are not higher.
 Always get advice from someone who knows before you commit to a layout which will need altering at great expense.

 The Planning Practice Guidance states that where a need for internal space standards is identified local authorities should take account of need (based on evidence on the size and type of dwellings currently being built), viability of imposing the standards, and timing to allow a reasonable transitional period.
 Government guidance can be found here.

 - the dwelling provides at least the gross internal floor area and built-in storage area set out in the table below;

 - a dwelling with two or more bedspaces has at least one double (or twin) bedroom;

 - in order to provide one bedspace, a single bedroom has a floor area of at least 7.5m² and is at least 2.15m wide;

 - in order to provide two bedspaces, a double (or twin bedroom) has a floor area of at least 11.5m²;

 - one double (or twin bedroom) is at least 2.75m wide and every other double (or twin) bedroom is at least 2.55m wide;

 - any area with a headroom of less than 1.5m is not counted within the Gross Internal Area unless used solely for storage (if the area under the stairs is to be used for storage, assume a general floor area of 1m² within the Gross Internal Area);

 - any other area that is used solely for storage and has a headroom of 900 – 1500mm (such as under eaves) is counted at 50% of its floor area, and any area lower than 900mm is not counted at all;